Value Stream Maps

 - Once you are done, click on Save:

-Now that you have the object and primary field on which you want to base your value stream map, the date and the stages you want to track, you can go ahead and start adding process blocks to your stages.
+Now that you have the object, operator, and primary field on which you want to base your Value Stream Map, the date, and the stages you want to track, you can go ahead and start adding process blocks to your stages.

 To create a new process block, follow these steps:

-- Click on the + icon at the bottom of the stage.
+- Click on the + icon which is found inside of the Stages.

 - If you selected all record types in the initial configuration of the value stream map, you now have the option to drill down and select a specific record type for your process block.
 If you don’t select anything, all record types will be included.